coiby/WuGroup/scc-ustc.md

 ```

 ## Notes
-1. `-np` should be used, otherwise for VASP, only 1 process will be running
+1. Don't make mistake about job header, for example, mis-type `-e `as`−e`, otherwise for VASP, only 1 process will be running

 ## Test